PaulFremont3/SIVZ_coexistence/Codes/Models/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`sbatch run_analysis_optimization.sbatch 0`
 &nbsp;&nbsp;&nbsp;&nbsp; This will extract the best and 200 best parameter combinations for each phytoplankton type

-# 3. PDF AND TXT FILES WITH THE FIGURES AND DATA FOR TABLES IN THE PAPER
+# 3. MANUSCRIPT FIGURE PANELS AND TABLE DATA (PDFs and TXTs)

-(after running all simulations)
+After running all simulations, the following .pdf and .txt files contain the figure panels and data to generate figure 2 to 6, figure S5 to S17 and Table 1 and 2.

 ## 3.1.
 Figures
 - **Figure 2**